jlumijarvi/jlumijarvi.github.io/_posts/2018-03-04-jekyll-and-windows-subsystem-for-linux.md

 ## Syntax highlighting

-When fiddling with the markup I soon noticed another issue.
+When fiddling with the markdown I soon noticed another issue.
 When trying to write a Javascript snippet with syntax highlighting like

 {% highlight javascript %}